 Sarah signs with fabulous agent Victoria Sanders, who sells her debut book, titled The Opposite of Me, to the editor Sarah has always dreamed of working with: Greer Hendricks at Atria, an imprint of Simon & Schuster (oh, if only it were that easy – but Sarah is prohibiting any mention of the times she nearly hurled her computer across the room in frustration or wrote entire chapters that were far inferior to those in Miscellaneous Tales and Poems).

-Atria publishes Sarah’s subsequent novels Skipping a Beat, These Girls, and The Best of Us.
+Atria publishes Sarah’s subsequent novels Skipping a Beat, These Girls, The Best of Us and Catching Air.
 Rights to Sarah’s books are sold in China, Australia, Germany, Italy, Holland, Poland, Canada, Russia and Spain and her novels become international bestsellers.
-Sarah’s fifth novel, Catching Air, will be published May 6, 2014.
-She is currently at work on her sixth novel, which will be published in the spring of 2015.
+Sarah’s sixth novel, Things You Won’t Say, will be published May 26, 2014.
+She is currently at work on her seventh novel, which will be published in the spring of 2016.

 And here’s the humiliating story of how Sarah got a literary agent.
 Learn from her (big) mistake!